August 13 Program

 6:15-7:30 pm – Formal Presentation

-Click the “Register” button on the left side of this page.
+Click on the registration button on the left side of this screen.

 QUESTIONS?
 Contact USGBC-Missouri Gateway staff at email@example.com or (314) 577-0225.

 Consent to Use of Photographic Images:

 Registration/attendance at, or participation in USGBC-Missouri Gateway Chapter programs and activities constitutes an agreement by the registrants to allow the organization to use and distribute (both now and in the future) the attendee's image, in photographs, video, and electronic reproductions of such events and activities.